Allocate a floating IP to an instance (4/5)

 When you create an OpenStack instance, it receives a private IP address.
 Your instance is accessible for other instances with this private IP address .
 If you want to access your instance(s) over the internet, you'll need to assign a (floating) IP to these instances.
 A floating IP is an IP address on a external network.
-A floating IP address gives access to an instance to a private network from a external network.
-A floating IP address can only be defined on networks when the router has the attribute router:external set to true
+A floating IP address gives access to an instance to a private network from an external network.

 Allocating a floating IP